|

 89 Sylvers released his self titled debut album "Leon

-thing good to say about it is that it proved that Sylvers really made
+The only thing good to say about it is that it proved that

 over all.

-such an amazing music again that he did back in the hey days is most
+music again that he did back in the hey days is most likely

-likely not possible but when it comes to this God blessed talent no
+not possible but when it comes to this God blessed talent

 Leon